asprasad/treebeard/docs/SOSP 24/Outline.md

     * loop structure, caching, parallelism
     * Works across targets
     * Support for optimizations on reductions
-2. Unified abstractions and optimisations that allow compiler reuse across targets
+2. Unified abstractions and optimizations that allow compiler reuse across targets
     * The same loop and tree-walk optimizations work on both CPU and GPU.
     * Lowering is also shared until LIR lowering.
     * Able to reuse the same walk interleaving optimization and reduction abstractions on both CPU and GPU